GuangLun2000/GuangLun2000.github.io/index.md

 - **Sep 2020 - June 2024:** Fuzhou University (BEng)
 - **Sep 2020 - May 2024:** Maynooth University (BSc)
 - **June 2022 - Nov 2022:** Cambridge University (Intern)
 - Expect to apply for a one-year MSc in the UK and will graduate in 2025.
 Looking for PhD position after MSc!
-[Online talk with me](https://calendly.com/lancecai/meet-with-lance)

 <br>